 Yes, sugarcane does flower and produce seeds.
 Their seeds are usually white in color and look like a rice grain.
-For some hybrid cultivars, breeders have eliminated the seed production ability.
+For some hybrid cultivars, hybridizers have eliminated the seed production ability.

 On the market, we may not see many sugarcane seed sellers because growers usually harvest the canes before they even yield seeds.
 This is because the sugar content inside the stem drops gradually when the plants begin flower and reproduce.
-Hence people harvest them before this point.
+Hence people harvest them before the sugar content runs low.

 Sugarcane flowers can be white or purple.
 They bloom on the top like other grasses in plumes: